hunoz/SparkCli/README.md

 2. Follow the prompts to reset your password

 ## Roadmap
-* Add in an `init` subcommand that will place the pool ID, client ID, and region in the config, so that forking this repository isn't necessary and it can be used out of the box.
+* Add `update` subcommand to allow updating from the CLI